Small Bowel Bacterial Overgrowth

 Medications

 Antibiotics are often used to treat SIBO.
-Usually treatment is temporary.
-Some may need to take antibiotics for a longer period.
+Some may need to take antibiotics for a long period.

 Nutritional Support